Table Of Contents

 Sharing PPE is fine as long as the employer meets certain requirements.
 The first is that every employer who is at risk is provided PPE whilst working.
 Secondly, the shared items must be washed, cleaned and disinfected where necessary.
 And thirdly the items must be suitable to protect against the hazard, this includes both protective properties and the fit.

-An example of this would be providing Hi-Vis clothing that matches the size of the individual wearing it, your employer would not be able to provide you inappropriately sized clothing.
+An example of this would be providing Hi-Vis clothing that matches the size of the individual wearing it, your employer would not be able to provide you with inappropriately sized clothing.

 My employer has asked me to return my PPE?